wavemaker/docs/learn/app-development/services/api-designer/reimport-rest-apis-swagger.md

 ![import swagger with url or file](/learn/assets/upload-updated-file-url-swagger.PNG)

-### Number of Changed Swagger Endpoints and Application Breakages
+### Number of Changed API Endpoints and Application Breakages

 1. Upon uploading the Swagger, the system will display the count of changes in Swagger Endpoints and any Application Breakages that were caused because of these changed endpoints.